MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 dism /online /apply-unattend:c:\iisinstall\unattend.xml
 ```

-When the IIS installation has complete, manually start IIS with the following commands.
+When the IIS installation has complete, manually start IIS with the following command.

 ```powershell
 Net start w3svc